O'Briens Crossing Circuit Walk - Lerderderg State Park

 At 30 mins (if that) this is a small walk to add if you are coming to O'Briens Crossing for a picnic.
 I wouldn't come here specifically for this walk given it's super short duration.
 The Circuit walk really is designed for visitors and particularly families who need something to do after they've enjoyed their picnic lunch or need to provide some entertainment for the kids.

-Image: West Melbourne And Beyond.
+Images: West Melbourne And Beyond.

 Circuit snapshot for planning

-Start at the day visitor car park area at the river.
+Instructions: Start at the day visitor car park area at the river.
 Follow steps up towards Byers Back Track.
 This ensures you'll have elevated views before you descend down to river level.

 Eastern Peake Cellar Door summary image